A sweet honey balsamic marinade that makes chicken unbelievably tender and juicy. Marinates in half the time for twice the flavor!

 For the Chicken Seasoning

-Place olive oil, salt, black pepper, paprika, and onion powder in a zip lock bag.
+- Place olive oil, salt, black pepper, paprika, and onion powder in a Ziploc bag.
 Add chicken and toss to coat, covering chicken with spices and oil.
+Set bag nearby.

 For the Honey Balsamic Marinade